dburian/transformer_document_embedding/log/doc2vec_implementation.md

 #### DBOW

-- linear activation on the hidden layer of the classification head performed much better than relu

-I suspect that this is caused by the model with relu to be much stronger than needed and overfitting.
-With linear activations classification head pretty much stops learning in second epoch with 80% accuracy on training set.

 - frequent word subsampling (discussed in detail in [article following word2vec][mikolov_2013]) does hurt the performance -- even as small as 1e-6